enkidevs/curriculum/sql/dql/what-is-sql/database-server-types.md

 There are a number of RDBMS servers available, each with different strengths:

 *MySQL* is one of the world's most popular open source databases.
 It is most commonly used as a database for web applications.
 It's the **M** in the LAMP[1] web development stack.
-MySQL supports many different operating systems, such as: Microsoft Windows, Linux and Mac OS X.
+MySQL supports many different operating systems, such as Microsoft Windows, Linux and Mac OS X.

-Some MySQL features:
+Some MySQL features include:
 - ACID (Atomicity, Consistency, Isolation, Durability)
 - transactions
 - referential integrity